 The pool is big enough to swim short laps and it feels good to move, not just because I know it’s working off those extra calories from Quebec cuisine and the very French tendency of drinking a lot of wine.
 There’s something about keeping my body busy that allows my mind to focus.
 I think about the book I just published five months ago and the girl in the red dress.
 That was my book’s conclusion: a girl who dares to wear what she wants, still desperately fragile and wary, but who is finally autonomous.
 Ten pounds heavier or not, the dress still fits.
 And you know what they say – if the shoe (or the super hot floor length gown) fits…yes, I still wear it.
 I am autonomous.
 It’s not as glamorous as I thought it would be, but it’s a nice relief to feel like I can make decisions without asking permission first.

-I’m starting a new project – it’s called Blog Form.
-It’s a continuation of that blog I started three years ago that would become a book about being single and self-conscious in my twenties.
-When I finally read the finished product last winter, I was surprised that even as the writer, I enjoyed it.
-Maybe because it was a chance to organize all my semi-developed and scattered thoughts I’d had throughout that Year of the Selfie.
+When I finally read the finished manuscript, this story about being single and self-conscious in my twenties, I was surprised that even as the writer, I enjoyed it.
+Maybe because it was a chance to organize all my semi-developed and scattered thoughts I’d had throughout that year.
 Reading the full text, I could see themes I hadn’t intentionally written; ideas that fed into others that just emerged without my being aware of it.
 I learned more about me reading my own damn book, than I did the whole year I spent living the life I wrote about.
 What the hell?

 I realize now there was validity in what I was doing, writing a daily take on my life at 25, honestly and with vulnerability, even if I didn’t know then what I was creating.
 I realize now I was making art.